Kettering Municipal Court OVI/DUI Defense Attorney

 - Chemical-test OVI: If a breath test is not available, or if you are suspected of having drugs in your system, you may have been asked to submit to a blood test or urine test.
 These tests may seem like irrefutable evidence of intoxication, but like breath tests these tests do not always produce accurate results.
 If a chemical test was administered improperly (such as a blood draw taken by a person not authorized to draw blood for OVI testing purposes), you may be able to have the test thrown out.

-When you hire Rob Healey, you gain access to his extensive knowledge and experience acquired from years of representing people in situations just like yours.
-Just as you would not hire a dentist to perform open heart surgery, or take your child to a doctor specializing in geriatric medicine, so too you should not trust your case to an attorney who does not limit his practice to OVI defense like Rob.
+When you hire our Kettering DUI lawyers, you gain access to our extensive knowledge and experience acquired from years of representing people in situations just like yours.
 Remember that Ohio law imposes serious consequences on even first-time OVI offenders.
 You owe it to yourself to give yourself the best possible chance of beating your OVI charge that you can.
-You get that opportunity when you hire Rob.
+You get that opportunity when you hire Suhre & Associates.